 You are at: Planned Giving > Gift Options > Donor Stories

 Frey's experience built a knowledge base that helped her specify the ways in which she wanted to make a difference.
-One way is through a gift annuity, which is a donation to Wake Forest in which the donor receives a fixed annual dollar amount for life.
-The principal remaining at the time of death benefits any university program of the donor's choosing.
+One way is through a gift annuity, which is a donation to Wake Forest in exchange for which the donor receives a fixed annual dollar amount for life.
+The principal remaining at the time of death benefits any University program of the donor's choosing.
 Frey has also named the University as a beneficiary of her retirement account.

 © Copyright 2018 Crescendo Interactive, Inc. All Rights Reserved.PRIVACY STATEMENTThis site is informational and educational in nature.
 It is not offering professional tax, legal, or accounting advice.For specific advice about the effect of any planning concept on your tax or financial situation or with your estate, please consult a qualified professional advisor.